rabbitmq/ra/README.md

     need the additional `fsync(2)` system call.
 If it fails to open the file with this flag this mode falls back to `default`

+* `wal_max_batch_size`:

+Controls the internal max batch size that the WAL will accept.
+Higher numbers may result in higher memory use.
+Default: 32768.

 * `logger_module`: